Interstate 270 (Maryland): History

 1955 Yellow Book map of Washington, D.C., showing a proposed Interstate Highway running to Frederick.

 On November 20, 1944, the National Capital Park and Planning Commission (NCPC) announced plans to build a freeway through Montgomery County.
 The freeway would bypass Bethesda, Rockville, and Gaithersburg.
 Under one proposed route, the freeway would end at US 240 (present-day MD 355) north of Gaithersburg, while another proposal had the freeway continuing to Hagerstown.
 South of Bethesda, one proposal had the freeway connecting with Macarthur Boulevard in the District of Columbia, while another proposal had the freeway going around Cabin John and connect with Macarthur Boulevard in Maryland.
-Bethesda residents objected to idea of a freeway running through residential areas.
+Bethesda residents objected to the idea of a freeway running through residential areas.
 The NCPC agreed, and it approved the western route two years later.
 Further details about the routing were released in 1949, and construction began with the northern section in February 1950.

 On January 25, 1953, the US 240 freeway was completed between Frederick to Urbana.
 The freeway's extension to Hyattstown opened on June 10, 1953.
 The extension to MD 118 in Germantown opened September 15, 1954.

 A group of people opposed any highway in Rockville because of the perceived increase in traffic, and the group had threatened to form a human chain in the middle of the freeway, but they did not carry through with their threat.
 The freeway's extension to MD 28 in Rockville opened on May 18, 1956.

 The Maryland State Roads Commission determined that a portion of Monroe Street in Rockville should be closed in order to avoid building a costly overpass to continue the road to the west side of the new freeway.
 The Montgomery County Council had opposed the idea, but it ultimately withdrew its opposition because the federal government had agreed to add and pay for a freeway interchange with Montrose Road, which had not been in the freeway's original plan.
 In 1956, the US 240 freeway was completed from US 15 north to US 40.